pub struct ContextBuilder {

 Sets the context ID.

-This identifier is used e.g. in Event
+This identifier is used e.g. in Events to identify which Context an event

 belongs to.
 The only real limit on it is that it should not conflict with any other